photo by stacy st. yves

 So… back to my live debut as a solo performer….
 I was nervous as hell, as expected.
 And I only ran through these songs at most, two times… the first time was remembering how the songs went on guitar and vocals, and the second time was playing them through without stopping.
 It wasn’t enough practice, clearly.
 But I guess I did okay.

-I’m such a weird mashup of gentle, pretty songs and sarcastic folk-punk-style songs.
+I’m such a weird mashup of gentle, pretty and ambient songs and sarcastic folk-punk-style songs.
 It’s hard to choose one or the other… or really anything, musically, because if I’m anything at all, I’m diverse and inspired by a lot of things.

 It’s hard to have the full confidence to play as a solo artist, with lyrics I wrote and vocal melodies I wrote.
 It’s like my heart is completely exposed for the world to see and it makes me insanely nervous.
 As anyone who has followed my work for some time….
 I’m mostly teamed up with other people, or producing friends’ music (that they wrote most of).
 To have the guts to put out all of this is insanely nerve-wrecking, especially for someone with social anxiety and who suffers from anxiety in general.